-I design 0→1 products for complex workflows, from early strategy to shipped experience.
+I build 0→1 products for complex workflows, from early strategy to shipped experience.

 With 10 years of experience working on digital products, I like going where there are problems to solve.

-I use data, research, and AI-assisted development to help design experiences that make strategic impact.
+I use data, research, and AI-assisted development to help design products that make strategic impact.

 For Industry Leaders and Market Challengers